la2050/archive/_projects/2015/lact-los-angeles-community-theatre.md

   generation of artists, and inspire the next generation of audiences.
 project_image: 'https://img.youtube.com/vi/fRmzSDzuoRA/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/fRmzSDzuoRA'
-'In one to three sentences, please describe your proposal.': >- Use existing parks and venues, like Ramona Hall in Sycamore Grove Park, to create a community theatre program for all ages.
-Develop new works by Los Angeles artists, inspired by the diversity in our city.
-Educate the next generation of artists, and inspire the next generation of audiences.
 Where will you be working?:
   - City of Los Angeles
   - Highland Park